 There is no guarantee that a claim will be successful, but spouses and children have the legal right to try.

 Giving a spouse or child a token gift of (e.g. one dollar) does not take away their right to make a wills variation claim.

 If you would like to make changes to an existing Will, it must be done by either making a codicil (formal amendment) to the Will or by making a new Will.

-Codicils are typically used for small changes, such as changing the executors or guardians of an existing Will.
-A codicil is a document that essentially removes part of an existing Will and replaces it with something new.
+A codicil is typically used for small changes, such as changing the executors or guardians of an existing Will.
+It is a document that essentially removes part of an existing Will and replaces it with something new.

 Codicils are becoming less common in recent times because they can create legal problems when the Will is probated.
 Also, most Wills are saved electronically when drafted so it can be more efficient to simply edit and reprint the existing Will.